corda/corda-docs/content/en/docs/cenm/1.3/_index.md

 * [Signing Services](signing-service.md) - Provides a way to sign approved requests to join the network (CSRs) or revoke a certificate  (CRRs) as well as changes to the network map.
  <!-- CSRs and CRRs - are these spelt out anywhere? if not, spell these out here followed by the abbreviations in brackets as shown above/ -->

-For a quick start guide on running the ENM services see [Enterprise Network Manager Quick-Start Guide](quick-start.md).
+For a quick start guide on running the CENM services see [Enterprise Network Manager Quick-Start Guide](quick-start.md).

 Concepts and Overview